Cod

 Good Pairings

-Acidity and umami create balanced sauce; particularly in Mediterranean preparations
+Acidity and umami create balanced flavor, especially in Mediterranean and Spanish preparations

 Lighter Chardonnay styles match delicate white fish without overwhelming; acidity brightens palate